 Video recording at each Obstacle is recommended in all Events.
-Such video recording is compulsory at CAI World CupTM Qualifiers, CAIOs and [FEI] Championships.

 Article 966 Judges

 966.1 Positions

 1.1 One member of the Ground Jury must be at the end of Section B to supervise the inspection of carriages, harness and Marathon Time Cards and when applicable to supervise the weighing of the carriages.
 An Athlete whose carriage is below the prescribed weight will be eliminated.
 (See Art.
 CD-969.)